JuliaData/DataFrames.jl/docs/src/lib/metadata.md

   a table or a column that should be propagated under transformations (exact propagation rules of such metadata are described below).
-* All other metadata styles are allowed but they are currently treated as having `:none`-style (this might change in the future if other standard metadata styles are defined).
+* All other metadata styles are allowed but they are currently treated as having `:default`-style (this might change in the future if other standard metadata styles are defined).

 All DataAPI.jl metadata functions work with [`DataFrame`](@ref),